karanja-simon/blog/nodejs-cpu-bound-tasks.md

 ###### Nov 05, 2021 04:13PM
 ###### [#nodejs]() [#non-blocking]() [#threads]()

+Javascript is inherently a sigle-threaded language.
+This makes it increadibly easy to build applications since developers don't need to think or handle the complex multi-thread environment, it's also the biggest weakness of the language per se.
+Performing a CPU intensive tasks will block the main thread and render your application unresponsive.

 Node.js executes JavaScript code in the Event Loop (main thread) just like the browsers do, but it also offers a Worker Pool to handle expensive tasks like I/O. If the Event Loop (main thread) or a Worker thread is held by a long running task, say a CPU intensive task, then it cannot respond to requests from other clients and it's said to be blocked.
 This obviously leads to subsequent requests waiting for the *greedy* task to yeild, therefore leading to a bad user experience, or in a worst case; a Denial of Service.

 It's up to the developer to offload these CPU-bound task to a Worker Pool by using a [Child Process](https://nodejs.org/api/child_process.html) or a [Cluster](https://nodejs.org/api/cluster.html).
 These will create new processes with their own memory, Event Loop & V8 instance.
 This is an expensive operation in terms OS resources and this is why the [Worker Threads](https://nodejs.org/api/worker_threads.html) were born.
 (We will look at Worker Threads in another article)